caltechlibrary/ames/README.md

 two ORCIDS.
 - file_report: Records that have potential problems with the attached files
 - status_report: Reports on any records with an incorrect status in feeds
+- license_report: Report out the license types in CaltechDATA

 #### Usage